 Now, I aim to read for at least 20-30 minutes per day.

 Paper planners and physical lists are near and dear to my heart, which is why my favorite planner is something I use daily.
 It has spots for not only prioritization, but water intake, meal planning, and scheduling.
-(Use the code LIVINGWELLS for a big fat discount on any original planner).
+(If you’re reading this between 12/20/19-12/23/19 check out my IG for a giveaway ).